The Keys to Understanding Cultural Lean

 Standardisation and Innovation: Navigating the Paradox

-During a conference on my book in Rennes in October 2022, an audience member asked a pertinent question.
-He found the content interesting, but struggled to see how to implement Lean in his small team, believing that standardisation would significantly hinder his team’s creativity.
+During a conference on my book in Rennes in October 2022, an audience member raised a pertinent question.
+He found the content interesting but struggled to see how to implement Lean within his small team, believing that standardisation would significantly hinder his team’s creativity.

-This is a relatively common misconception in individualistic cultures, where standardisation and innovation are often seen as opposing forces.
+This is a relatively common misconception in individualistic cultures, which often see standardisation and innovation as opposing forces.
 At first glance, standardisation is perceived as a constraint on creativity and entrepreneurial freedom.
-Paradoxically, however, standardisation, like innovation, is the basis for continuous improvement.
-The crux of the matter lies elsewhere: in the framework within which improvement takes place.
+Paradoxically, however, standardisation forms the foundation of continuous improvement, just as innovation does.
+The crux of the issue lies elsewhere: in the framework within which improvement takes place.

-Before going any further, it is important to clarify what we mean.
-A standard is defined as the best known method at any given time.
-It is dynamic because it is expected to evolve whenever a better method emerges, whether in three days or five years.
+Before delving deeper, it is essential to clarify what we mean.
+A standard is defined as the best-known method at any given time.
+It is dynamic, as it is expected to evolve whenever a better method emerges, whether in three days or five years.
 Other characteristics of a standard include its derivation from stakeholders, its basis in field observations, its implementation through incremental experimentation, and its ultimate service to the customer.

-So it is not a case of “I decide to create my standard based on whim or inspiration”, but rather “I follow the existing standard to which I have contributed until we collectively decide to change it for a better method”.
+Thus, it is not a case of “I decide to create my standard based on whims or inspirations,” but rather “I follow the existing standard, to which I have contributed, until we collectively decide to change it for a better method.”

-Standardisation therefore operates within a collective framework.
-To caricature a bit, we might say that the driver of individual innovation is to differentiate oneself from others, from colleagues – which is perfectly legitimate – whereas the driver of collective innovation is to outperform the competition.
+Standardisation, therefore, operates within a collective framework.
+To caricature a bit, one might say that the driver of individual innovation is to stand out from others, from colleagues – which is entirely legitimate – whereas the driver of collective innovation is to surpass the competition.

 What do we need in a collective creation process?
-Firstly, a common and shared language (the standards) between teams.
-Second, temporal milestones, i.e. periods of time during which these new standards can be tested.
+Firstly, a common and shared language (the standards) among teams.
+Secondly, temporal milestones, i.e., time periods during which these new standards can be tested.

-In reality, standardisation and innovation are not mutually exclusive.
-They are complementary, forming the two poles of continuous improvement, like two sides of a coin that cannot exist without each other.
+In reality, standardisation and innovation are not opposed.
+They are, in fact, complementary, forming the two poles of continuous improvement, like two sides of a coin that cannot exist without each other.

-This dimension reflects the extent, degree and nature of the ties between the individual and the members of the group.
-It refers to the concept of identity formed in relation to others.
+This dimension reflects the extent, degree, and nature of the bonds between the individual and group members.
+It refers to the concept of identity, which is formed in relation to others.

-In so-called ‘collectivist’ cultures, people exist through their membership of a community, so that the interests of the group take precedence over personal interests.
-This orientation refers to a society in which people are integrated into a community from birth.
+In so-called “collectivist” cultures, people exist through their belonging to a community, so the group’s interests take precedence over personal interests.
+This orientation refers to a society in which people are integrated from birth into a community.
 In these cultures, social harmony takes precedence over independence and individual expression.
-Confucius aptly illustrates how individuals invest in these roles: “I am the totality of the roles I live in relation to another particular person… Taken together, these [roles] weave for each of us a unique pattern of personal identity, so that if some of my roles change, the others will necessarily change and make me a different person”.
+Confucius aptly illustrates how individuals invest in these roles: “I am the totality of the roles I live in relation to another specific person… Taken collectively, these [roles] weave for each of us a unique pattern of personal identity, so that if some of my roles change, the others will necessarily change and make me a different person.”

-As for me, I never introduce myself by talking about others.
-I start by talking about what makes me who I am, what I do or what I have (such as my job title), because I come from an individualistic culture, typical of Western societies, where the degree of attachment to a group is much weaker and where personal fulfilment, freedom and well-being prevail over the group.
-This construction of identity comes from Greek philosophy, which advocates the ideal of a free individual: master of his life and choices.
+As for me, I never introduce myself by speaking of others.
+I first speak of what characterises me, what I do or what I have (such as my job title), because I come from an individualistic culture, typical of Western societies, where the degree of attachment to a group is much weaker, and where personal fulfilment, freedom, and well-being prevail over the group.
+This identity construction stems from Greek philosophy, advocating the ideal of a free individual: master of his life and choices.
 It results in an identity more independent of others.

 From Organisational Chart to Flow Diagram

-Lean originated in Japan in a collectivist culture where individuals identify themselves through their different roles.
-With these elements in mind, we can better understand the central role of the flowchart in Lean.
-Whereas individuals from Western cultures might turn to the organisational chart to identify their role, in Lean the focus shifts to the flowchart.
-It is less about identifying people by their job titles and more about their roles in relation to others in the value chain.
+Lean originated in Japan, within a collectivist culture where individuals identify through their various roles.
+In light of these elements, we can better understand the central role of the flow diagram in Lean.
+While individuals from Western cultures might turn to the organisational chart to identify their role, the focus shifts to the flow diagram in Lean.
+It is less about identifying people through their job titles and more about their roles in relation to others within the value chain.

-Virassack, a young planner, quickly discovered this at Toyota Motors Europe.
-On arrival, he joined the Supply Chain Management department and set to work on his new responsibilities.
-A few weeks of intense integration and learning later, Virassack was invited to a one-on-one lunch with the then Vice President of Toyota Motor Europe: Mr Tadashi Arashima.
-Both honoured and nervous, he had no idea what they were going to talk about.
+This is what Virassack, a young planner, quickly discovered at Toyota Motors Europe.
+Upon his arrival, he joined the supply chain management department and conscientiously set about his new duties.
+A few weeks of intense integration and learning later, Virassack was invited to a one-on-one lunch with the Vice President of Toyota Motor Europe at the time: Mr. Tadashi Arashima.
+Feeling both honored and nervous, he had no idea what they were going to talk about.

-Virassack tried to put on a brave face during the car ride to the restaurant.
-Although Mr Arashima broke the ice to put him at ease, the idea of talking to such a prominent figure made him a little uncomfortable.
-Arriving at the restaurant, they continued to discuss general matters until Tadashi Arashima asked him a question that would have a profound effect on Virassack: “Do you know why your role is important, why you are here, and how you will contribute to the organisation?
+Virassack tried to put on a good face during the car ride to the restaurant.
+Although Mr. Arashima broke the ice to put him at ease, the idea of talking with such a prominent figure made him somewhat uneasy.
+Upon arriving at the restaurant, they continued to discuss general topics until Tadashi Arashima asked him a question that would profoundly impact Virassack: “Do you know why your role is important, why you are here, and how you will contribute to the organization?”

-Surprised by the directness of the question, Virassack replied that he thought his job was mainly to manage data and produce error-free planning files.
-Looking back, he smiled at his naive answer, but at the time he genuinely believed it was the right one.
-Mr Arashima kindly explained that planning at Toyota was much more than a simple administrative task.
-“Planning at Toyota is a strategic activity,” he said.
-“Every number you enter into our systems is not just a number, it is a commitment.”
+Surprised by the direct question, Virassack responded that he thought his job was mainly to manage data and create error-free scheduling files.
+Looking back, he smiled at his naive response, but at that moment, he genuinely believed it was the right answer.
+Mr. Arashima, with kindness, explained to him that planning at Toyota is much more than a simple administrative task.
+“Planning is a strategic activity at Toyota,” he said.
+“Every number you enter into our systems is not just a figure but a commitment.”

-Virassack listened intently, gradually realising the extent of his responsibility.
+Virassack listened attentively, gradually understanding the magnitude of his responsibilities.
 Arashima continued, “Your estimates and schedules directly contribute to management decisions.
-Your work has a real impact on our entire supply chain and therefore on our overall success.
+Your work has a real impact on our entire supply chain and, by extension, our overall success.”

-The moment was a revelation for Virassack.
-He realised that each employee’s role was an essential cog in the machine.
+This moment was a revelation for Virassack.
+He realized that each employee, through their role, constituted an essential cog in the machine.
 Every task, no matter how insignificant it might seem, had its importance in the whole.
-This awareness changed his view of his work.
-He was no longer just a data planner, but a key player through his role in a larger organisation.
+This awareness transformed his vision of his work.
+He was no longer just a data planner but a key player through his role in a larger organization.

 Source: Lean Cultural Compass